sciphergfx/json-fields/README.md

 ### shadcn/ui

-When using `uiLibrary="shadcn"`, the components will apply shadcn/ui compatible classes.
+When using `uiLibrary="shadcn"`, the components output class names compatible with shadcn/ui.
+This package does not bundle shadcn/ui or Tailwind.

+Requirements:
+- Tailwind CSS configured in your app.
+- shadcn/ui installed (or compatible design tokens/variables like `bg-primary`, `text-muted-foreground`, etc.).

+Quick setup:
+1) Install Tailwind and shadcn/ui per their docs.
+2) Ensure your Tailwind theme exposes the tokens used by shadcn/ui.
+3) Use `uiLibrary="shadcn"` in `<Fields />`.

 ### Custom Styles